 The formulation of the communities were not ordered or determined by blood or pre-existing sites of habitations, whether by choice or birth or haphazardly or force.
 Some are intergenerational and some are decadeists.
 All are pan-agentists.
 Communities are situated in walls of cliffs, deep underwater, some forever dashing through the air.
 Resources and lines of communication move between the communities are constant yet based on specific changing functions, needs, and wishes in the communities and of the planet.
 The story of collective living emerging through global individualism and its mass sickness is told only orally.
 It is told as a story of really concerned settlers, cyborgian Planetary Participants.

 The series concludes with the children meeting for the first time in four years in the final act of the Communities of Care ritual, which is also their last physical encounter of their lifetime.
-With the other global children, they must reflect upon and argue with one other to determine their generational planning for what knowledge should or shouldn’t be revealed or re-delegated, which technologies must be destroyed or reallocated, and which communities have become disturbed and isolated in their collectivism.
+With the other global children, they must reflect upon and argue with one another to determine their generational planning for what knowledge should or shouldn’t be revealed or re-delegated, which technologies must be destroyed or reallocated, and which communities have become disturbed and isolated in their collectivism.

 There is no shortage of digital dystopias and fear-mongering security narratives in popular fictional medias, contemporary politics, urban planning, science and technological development, and the arts.
 While cultural objects show a long history of society’s fear of manmade technological advancement and its effects, particular urgencies from the last century surface.
 This includes the collection and orchestration of data information for the execution of mass genocide, systemic racism, sexism, and impoverishment, and exploitation of citizens by both governments and corporate entities.
 We are in an era in which computational technologies increasingly permeate life and technocapitalism infrastructures prevail in both biopolitics and necropolitics (control of life and determination of death) through systems of hyperindivdualism.
 These systems must be differently secured.